 8. Extradition Treaties

-According to WSFA-12, just over 70 countries lack extradition treaties with the U.S. Most aren’t prime destinations for immigrants, due to authoritarian governments or poor standards of living, but some (such as Indonesia) are politically stable, have relatively liberal laws, and afford comfortable lifestyles for Western expats.
+That said, just over 70 countries lack extradition treaties with the U.S. Most aren’t prime destinations for immigrants, due to authoritarian governments or poor infrastructure, but some (such as Indonesia) are politically stable, have relatively liberal laws, and afford comfortable lifestyles for Western expats.

 9. Climate and Latitude

 Compared with the prospect of being unable to work or the risk of deportation, adjusting to an unfamiliar climate seems like no big deal.
 Moving from Texas to Sweden?
 Buy a winter coat.
 From California to Singapore?
-Get used to oppressive humidity.
+Get used to oppressive, year-round humidity.

 General Procedures & Costs for Moving to Another Country